Yes, we really do build the chicken coops we sell!

 Montie points out… “Whether you label yourself a Locavore, Naturalist, Prepper, Health Food Enthusiast, Animal Rights Person, Recycler or just recognize the psychological benefits of high touch activities like chickens in the low touch high tech world we live in, chickens make sense at a personal level for a great variety of people, and they have for centuries.
 Its only been in the last 50 or so years that it was different than the previous 5000+.”
 And he’s right.
 For all of recorded history, people have had “backyard chickens”.

 Several years back Dyan & Montie seriously considered the purchase of a medium sized egg farm only to come to the conclusion that it was too outdated and fixing it would not make financial sense.
-In December of 2012 they revisited an earlier idea to get into the backyard chicken boom but were not sure of the right approach.
+In December of 2012 they revisited an earlier idea to get into the backyard chicken keeping rebirth but were not sure of the right approach.
 They finally settled on the idea of building a very particular backyard chicken coop that met a series of design goals.
+Best available materials, integrated waterers and feeders, predator strong, multi-climate design, pretty and able to be shipped nationally.
 They had personally been dissatisfied with coops they themselves could purchase.
 Urban Coop Company was born.
 From the initial conception of the idea of the company to the day-to-day operations everyone in the family was to play an important part.
 Several notions were key in the Twining’s leap of faith into the coop business.
-Most convincing was a deep belief that the locally produced food movement was for real and the renewed realization that having chickens made a lot of sense, to a lot of people, for a lot of different reasons.
+Most convincing was a deep belief that the locally produced food movement was for real and the renewed realization that having chickens made a lot of sense, to a lot of people, for a lot of different reasons, was not a passing fad.

 Call on the phone and it’s likely that you’ll talk with Dyan, “the chicken lady” in the family.
 She enjoys answering questions about coops and chickens and loves interacting with customers.
 She is a voracious reader and has a crazy volume of chicken facts swirling around in her head.
 She prides herself in providing support after the sale and is dedicated to making sure every customer gets up and running as quickly as possible after buying a coop.
 Not really a “salesman”, Dyan is most happy helping someone find the right coop for their needs, even if its not an Urban Coop Company Coop.
 But, she’s a little biased as she and her girls use their coops daily and that feedback loop goes into continued evolution of the designs and assures that customers get highly refined features.
 She really knows coops.

-Seven year old Nathan is our head gopher.
-We generate a lot of scrap wood around here and his main job is to keep things neat and orderly around the assembly shop.
-He has energy to spare and we keep him busy sweeping and cleaning.
+Their son Nathan is the head gopher and chicken catcher.
+They generate a lot of scrap wood around the shop and his main job is to keep things neat and orderly.
+He has energy to spare and he’s kept busy sweeping and cleaning.

 Montie’s oldest daughter Courtney, is a fifth grade school teacher and ideas even swirl around in her head about Science and Math curriculum that can be based around chickens.
 In fact, several Elementary Schools have bought Urban Coop Company Coops so the idea may not be that “chicken brained” after all.